Snowman Paper Plate Craft For Kids [Free Template]

 - Place the completed hat on the snowman’s head and glue it in place.

-- Glue the longest piece of the scarf about an inch below the top of the larger paper plate.
+- Now, glue the longest piece of the scarf about an inch below the top of the larger paper plate.
 Cut off any excess.

 - Glue the two circles of black coal just beneath the scarf.